 Slow Travel Tip: Spend Time Wandering

 Years ago, I started going on what I called my Saturday adventures, usually by myself.
-I’d recently moved to a small coastal town and I was anxious to explore the surrounding area.
-These weekend escapes were completely unplanned.
+I’d recently moved to a small coastal town, and I was anxious to explore the surrounding area.
+Those weekend escapes were completely unplanned.
 I’d glance at a map, pick a direction and head off, not knowing what or whom I’d find along the way.
 My only itinerary was my intention to wander and see something new.

 I was free to go with the flow, to follow my instincts and my inner yearnings.
 If a thrift shop beckoned, I’d stop and shop.
 If the tide was out, I’d stroll along a deserted beach.
 If a herd of cows drew my attention, I’d pull over and gaze contentedly at the pastoral scene.

 Not only did I find beautiful places and people along the way, I learned a lot about myself.
 It was the beginning of a personal shift in the way I travel that continues today.
 I’m still in the habit of going on Saturday Adventures, although not always on Saturdays.
-And when I’m in Europe, wandering is my favorite way to explore a new city, town, village or countryside.
+And in Europe, wandering is my favorite way to explore a new city, town, village or countryside.

 Wandering gets you off the beaten path